kamilkisiela/graphql-hive/docs/TESTING.md

 #### Running from Source Code

+**TL;DR**: Use `pnpm integration:prepare` command to setup the complete environment from locally running integration tests.

 To run integration tests locally, from the local source code, you need to build a valid Docker image.